Controlled and banned items

 Travelling with regular batteries

-Commercial batteries (such as Nickel Cadmium (Ni-Cad) and alkaline) can be carried safely in either check in or hand baggage provided they are adequately protected against short circuit.
+Commercial batteries (such as Nickel Cadmium (Ni-Cad) and alkaline) can be carried safely in hand baggage provided they are adequately protected against short circuit.
 You can prepare them for travel by:

 - Enclosing them in their original retail packaging OR